Compliance

 Six core compliance checks run on every agenda at publish time — no checklists, no spreadsheets, no manual review required.

-72-Hour Posting Check
+Posting Deadline Check

 Closed Session Citations